History of WWE: WWE under Endeavor after the formation of TKO (2023–present)

 On January 23, 2024, Dwayne Johnson, also known as "The Rock" joined the TKO Group Holdings board of directors.
 Three days later on January 26, Vince McMahon once again resigned due to further sexual misconduct allegations, with Ari Emanuel obtaining greater control as the new Chairman of TKO.
 On April 1, 2024, Triple H stated that WWE had entered "another era".
 On April 3, WWE wrestler Cody Rhodes coined the term "Renaissance Era" for the period.
 At WrestleMania XL, the WWE would officially debut a new signature intro ahead of the event's first match.
 Paul "Triple H" Levesque would introduce the fans in attendance, “Welcome to a new time, welcome to a new era,” and at the WrestleMania's second night Stephanie McMahon would reiterate this, referring to it as the "Paul Levesque era”.
-On April 7, in the main event of the second and final night of the event, Cody Rhodes defeated Roman Reigns to win the Undisputed WWE Universal Championship.
-On May 4, 2024 WWE held Backlash France, their first ever pay-per-view event in France.
+On April 7, in the main event of the second and final night of the event, Cody Rhodes defeated Roman Reigns to win the Undisputed WWE Universal Championship in a title unification match continuing the lineage of the WWE Championship.
+On May 4, 2024, WWE held Backlash France, their first ever pay-per-view event in France.

 On January 23, 2024, WWE announced that WWE Raw will move to Netflix streaming service in January 2025, while also providing behind-the-scenes series.
 On October 29, WWE announced the launch of their own independent wrestling development program named WWE ID, short for WWE Independent Development.
 In 2024, WWE began a wider talent exchange with Total Nonstop Action Wrestling (TNA).
 Several TNA wrestlers would make appearances on NXT's weekly television series and livestreaming events and vice versa.
 A multi-year partnership between Total Nonstop Action Wrestling (TNA) and WWE was officially announced on January 16, 2025.
 WWE also formed partnerships with Pro Wrestling Noah and Dream Star Fighting Marigold.
 On April 19, 2025, before the start of WrestleMania 41, it was announced that WWE had acquired Lucha Libre AAA Worldwide in conjunction with Fillip, a Mexican sports and entertainment company, as part of WWE's global expansion.
-The sale is expected to close on the third quarter of 2025.
+The sale was expected to close on the third quarter of 2025.